 The lesions or patches can be 2 mm to 3cm in size and can be tan, pink, red or brown or a mixture of all these colors.
 Keratosis patches are typically harmless, however are often itchy and look ugly.
-Untreated lesions are at a risk of turning malignant and developing into squamous cell carcinoma
+Untreated lesions are at a risk of turning malignant and developing into squamous cell carcinoma.

 These patches may typically appear on the sun-exposed area, such as the face, ears, neck, scalp, back of hands, forearms, elbows, or even in the lips.
 The patches start like rough scaly patches of dry skin and progresses to become a tough, wart-like lesions.
 They can sometime become very thick and look like horns or spikes.

 Immuno-compromised people such as diabetics, cancer patients, HIV patients and organ transplant recipients are up to 250 times more susceptible to develop solar keratosis than others.

 Men are more affected than women.

 Actinic Keratosis is caused due to over-exposure to sunlight.
 The common risk factors for developing Actinic Keratosis are:

-Age above 40 years.
+• Age above 40 years.

-Hot and sunny climate.
+• Hot and sunny climate.

-Fair or pale skin, blue or green eyes, and blond or red hair.
+• Fair or pale skin, blue or green eyes, and blond or red hair.

 • History of many, severe sunburns early in life.

 • Tendency to freckle or burn when exposed to sunlight.

 • Weak immune system due to diabetes, chronic leukemia, chemotherapy, AIDS or because of immuno-suppressant medications for kidney or other organ transplant.

 • Working Outdoors and spending a lot of time each day in the sun.

 The Symptoms and Signs of Actinic Keratosis are:

 • Rough, dry or scaly patches on skin, usually less than 2 inches (3 centimeters) in diameter.

-Flat or slightly raised patch or bump on the skin.
+• Flat or slightly raised patch or bump on the skin.

 • A hard, wart-like surface over the patches or lesions.

 • Itching or burning sensation in the affected area.

 • Actinic keratoses are found primarily on areas exposed to the sun, like face, lips, ears, back of hands, forearms, elbows, scalp and neck.